charliecooke01/Bootcamp/Assessments/Week_04/To_Do_List/readme.md

 ## An interactive TODO list to display the use of DOM manipulation in JavaScript.

+A task list in which users can create tasks with a unique task name, edit the task name and delete the tasks.

 ## User Story

 As a user, I want to be able to manage my tasks using a simple web-based TODO list.
 I should be able to add new tasks, delete tasks, and, for bonus points, edit existing tasks and save the changes.
 The application should give me feedback if I try to add invalid tasks.